 EAJS Conference Grant Programme in European Jewish Studies

-The EAJS is pleased to announce that eight events will take place in the 2015/16 academic year in the Conference Grant Programme in European Jewish Studies:
+The EAJS is pleased to announce that nine events will take place in the 2015/16 academic year in the Conference Grant Programme in European Jewish Studies:

 - The Role of Jewish Mysticism in Early Modern Philosophy and Science: Kabbalah, “Atheism” and Non-Mechanical Philosophies of Nature in the 17th-18th Centuries.